Thanksgiving Week Warm-up

 A few flakes possible Thanksgiving morning

-TONIGHT - TUESDAY: It’s been a chilly start to the work week with clouds building.
-Later tonight, be prepared for more snow to move in, especially for the northern valley.
-Snow will start after the evening commute.
-Accumulations of a dusting to 1 inch or so along the Hwy 2 corridor and north.
-Isolated spots along the border to 2″ is possible.
+TONIGHT - TUESDAY: Light snow and accumulations of a dusting to 1 inch or so along the Hwy 2 corridor and north through the pre-dawn hours of Tuesday.
 Temperatures will be warmer on Tuesday as compared to Monday with more sunshine!
 The morning will be seasonal in the teens and a few low 20s.
 Aside from a few leftover flurries in the early morning, we will be dry with clouds clearing bringing us sunny skies for most of the day.

 WEDNESDAY: Sunny skies continue for Wednesday and the warming trend continues!
 In the morning, we can expect teens to near 20 and high temperatures during the afternoon to warm into the low to mid 30s!
 This will help to melt away some of that snow and ice from recent active wintry weather.
 If you are traveling for Thanksgiving on Wednesday, expect maybe some slushy spots on back roads from melting snow but overall travel looks decent.
 If you are heading west, there may be some spotty light wintry mix during your drive.